How does this medication work? What will it do for me?

-Each white, biconvex, oblong, scored, coated tablet, engraved with "RIVA 25" on one side and "METOP-L" on the other side, contains metoprolol 25 mg.
+Each white, biconvex, oblong, scored, coated tablet, engraved with "RIVA 25" on one side and "METOP-L" on the other side, contains 25 mg of metoprolol.
 Nonmedicinal ingredients: citric acid, colloidal silicone dioxide, lactose, microcrystalline cellulose, sodium starch glycolate, povidone, magnesium stearate, hydroxypropyl methylcellulose, hydroxypropyl cellulose, polyethylene glycol, and titanium dioxide.

-Each pink, oblong, coated, scored tablet, engraved "RIVA 50" on one side and "METOP-L" on the other, contains metoprolol 50 mg.
+Each pink, oblong, coated, scored tablet, engraved "RIVA 50" on one side and "METOP-L" on the other, contains 50 mg of metoprolol.
 Nonmedicinal ingredients: colloidal silicone dioxide, lactose, microcrystalline cellulose, povidone, sodium starch glycolate, magnesium stearate, hydroxypropyl methylcellulose, polydextrose, titanium dioxide, and polyethylene glycol.

-Each light blue, oblong, coated, scored tablet, engraved "RIVA 100" on one side and "METOP-L" on the other, contains metoprolol 100 mg.
+Each light blue, oblong, coated, scored tablet, engraved "RIVA 100" on one side and "METOP-L" on the other, contains 100 mg of metoprolol.
 Nonmedicinal ingredients: colloidal silicone dioxide, lactose, microcrystalline cellulose, povidone, sodium starch glycolate, magnesium stearate, hydroxypropyl methylcellulose, polydextrose, titanium dioxide, and polyethylene glycol.

 How should I use this medication?